-Staff remuneration is based on competitive market-based wages that fairly compensate employees in view of skills provided, work performed and responsibility undertaken.
+Staff remuneration depends on overall economic situation and is based on the overall group performance.
+The Company pays competitive market-based wages that fairly compensate employees in view of skills provided, work performed and responsibility undertaken.
 The individual bonuses are assessed during the annual appraisal process, covering both financial and non-financial metrics.